Purdue-CS193/homework-0-jacwood05/index.md

 # Jacob Wood's First CS193 Homework

 My favorite things about CS193:
-- The students are very cool
+- The students are very cool.
-- The lecture hall is very clean
+- The lecture hall is very clean.

 ## Welcome to GitHub Pages